 Practical Money Skills

 A free online resource provided byVisa, Practical Money Skills offers interactive tools and educational resources to help build stronger financial futures.
 This award-winning program was developed in partnership with state and national governments, leading consumer advocates, educators, and financial institutions.
 Learning resources include articles, lesson plans, mobile apps, and games.

 MyMoney.gov is a free national financial education website that was created by the FederalFinancial Literacy and Education Commission to strengthen financial capability, increase access to financial services, and empower consumers to make independent financial decisions and build financial resilience.
 Featured resources include the “My Money Five,” a simple, straightforward guide highlighting action-oriented ways to improve finances, and a collection of free tools such as interactive budget worksheets and calculators.

 This communication is from a debt collector.
 This is an attempt to collect a debt and any information obtained will be used for that purpose.

 We do not provide language access services or translation of any communications into a language other than English.
-A translation and description of commonly-used debt collection terms is available in multiple languages on the NYC Department of Consumer Affair’s website, www.nyc.gov/dca
+A translation and description of commonly-used debt collection terms is available in multiple languages on the NYC Department of Consumer Affairs website, www.nyc.gov/dca